Who is India Reynolds? Meet the Love Island series 5 bombshell

 What has India been up to in the villa?

-Despite her interest in Ovie, when she and fellow new girl Harley went for their first dates, it was Chris who India picked for her first date — but will sparks fly with Ovie inside the Villa?
+Despite her interest in Ovie, when she and fellow new girl Harley went for their first dates, it was Chris who India picked for her first date.

+While India rated her date with Chris a solid “9/10”, sparks are now flying with Ovie, with the pair sharing a kiss on the terrace after their breakfast date.

+The following day they snogged in front of their fellow islanders during a challenge, but that didn’t stop Chris from laying his cards on the table, telling her that he likes her.
+She’s got a big decision ahead of her…

 Love Island continues weekdays and Sundays on ITV2